 Jamie’s Italian seems to get mixed reviews from people I know so I wasn’t sure what to expect.
+It is more mainstream than Jamie’s upmarket meat restaurant Barbecoa.
 I visited for Sunday lunch with Nick and Ted hoping for a menu accessible for family dining that still gave me a sense of Italy.
 I felt Jamie’s Italian achieved this end although as someone who has dined in different areas of Italy, the menu is a little safer than I would have hoped.
 Italian food is so diverse that in not focussing on a particular geographical area or type of dish, it risks being homogenous.
 That said, our main courses were so good we are keen to return and try other dishes.

 These little dishes above are from the vegetable sharing plank (£6.95) we ordered as one of our starters – it comprises a tasty coleslaw with kale, a small ball of mozzarella, a vegetable bruschetta, olives, chilli and giant caper berries.

 This was known as Sicilian “music bread”, it’s a thin, almost poppadom like bread topped with cheese and chilli jam.
 We liked it very much although we’d not realised it would be on our sharing planks as well.